-Summer’s here and festival season is upon us, bringing great weekends of watching amazing live music, having a laugh with friends and getting covered in mud.
-However, despite the vast increase in healthier food options available at festivals recently, it’s easy to give into temptation and eat greasy, stodgy foods that are high in sugar or salt but low in nutrients.
+Summer’s here bringing great weekends of having a laugh with friends and family, days out and maybe the odd festival.
+However, despite the vast increase in healthier food options available recently, it’s easy to give into temptation and eat greasy, stodgy foods that are high in sugar or salt but low in nutrients.

-Read on for our guide to festival-friendly food and drink that will keep you hydrated and give you the energy you need to keep partying from dawn ‘til dusk.
+Read on for our guide to food and drink that will keep you hydrated and give you the energy you need to keep you going from dawn ‘til dusk.

-If you’re heading to a festival, find out if you’re allowed to bring food items from outside onto the campsite grounds.
-Not only will you save money, but having loads of your favourite food on hand means you’re less likely to visit dodgy food stalls.
-Head to a supermarket a few days before you go, and make sure you not only buy food, but also pick up storage containers and an insulated bag or box to keep your food fresh in the heat.
+If you’re off on a family day out, find out if you’re allowed to bring your own food.
+Not only will you save money, but having loads of your favourite food on hand means you’re less likely to visit food stalls.
+Head to a supermarket and make sure you not only buy food, but also pick up storage containers and an insulated bag or box to keep your food fresh in the heat.

 Be smart and pack your food properly